exercism/clojure/exercises/practice/reverse-string/.approaches/sequence/content.md

   (apply str (reverse string)))
 ```

-In Clojure, strings are sequences of characters.
+In Clojure, many functions that operate on sequences will automaticaly convert a string parameter into a sequence of characters.
+This is because many core functions call `seq` on its arguments.
-["Most of Clojure's core library treats collections and sequences the same way"][collections-and-sequences].
+Also, ["most of Clojure's core library treats collections and sequences the same way"][collections-and-sequences].
 It follows that we can use any method to reverse a sequence or a collection to reverse a string.

 There will be three stops in this group of approaches: